FOR SCIENTISTS & RESEARCHERS

 Resonance is defined as:

-A structured correspondence between transformations in M and I such that changes in one regime alter, constrain, or stabilize configurations in the other without requiring physical signal propagation.
+A structured correspondence between transformations in M and I such that changes in one regime alter, constrain, or stabilize configurations in the other without requiring direct physical signal propagation.

 Analogous forms in physics include: